 But what about climbing?
 Any cyclist worth their chamois knows the fastest bike on the flats isn’t the fastest bike on the climbs.
-It’s just physics: when the road is flat, most of your resistance comes from wind, so aero is everything.
-But when the road turns up, gravity kicks in and weight matters.
+It’s just physics: when the road is flat, most of your resistance comes from the air, so aero is everything.
+But when the road tilts up, gravity kicks in and weight matters.

-These framesets coupled with the Meilenstein Lightweight wheels beats all other combinations, whether you ride up the Alpe at 1 w/kg or 5 w/kg.
+This frame coupled with the Lightweight Meilenstein or Roval Alpinist CLX wheels beats all other combinations, whether you ride up the Alpe at 1 w/kg or 5 w/kg.

-If you don’t yet have the Tarmac Pro or EVO, here are your next best options:
+If you can’t get the Specialized Aethos S-Works frame, here are your next best options:

-- Cannondale SuperSix EVO or Canyon Ultimate (5 seconds behind)
+- Cannondale EVO, Canyon Ultimate CFR, or Scott Addict RC (~5 seconds behind)

 See Fastest* Frames for Climbing for a list of the best climbing frames